TurboWarp/docs/docs/website/unshared-projects.md

 ## Why doesn't TurboWarp refuse to load unshared projects? {#why-not-fix}

 Even if TurboWarp refused to load unshared projects, the root cause is still the Scratch API.
 Unshared projects could still be trivially viewed using the official Scratch development builds or [any other tool](https://www.google.com/search?hl=en&q=unshared%20project%20viewer%20scratch).
-As much of Scratch and all of TurboWarp is open source, someone could easily make their own website with the code to check if a project is unshared removed.
+As TurboWarp is open source, someone could easily make their own website with the code to check if a project is unshared removed.
 Unshared projects would not be any safer.

 This is a problem that can only be fixed by the Scratch Team implementing access control for projects.scratch.mit.edu (where project data is downloaded from) as they've already done for api.scratch.mit.edu (where project titles and descriptions are loaded from).
 If you think this is important, let the Scratch Team know.